 Veterinary Diagnostic Laboratory

-At Bowman Road Animal Clinic, we have advanced tools to help diagnose your pet's medical issues.
+At Bowman Road Animal Clinic veterinary laboratory, we have advanced tools to help diagnose your pet's medical issues.
 We offer a variety of services, from digital radiology to ultrasound and cytology.

 We use radiographic imaging that allows us to produce highly detailed images of your pet's internal structures.

-With our diagnostic imaging capabilities, we can efficiently produce diagnostic information about your pet's condition and provide immediate treatment options.
+With our veterinary diagnostics imaging capabilities, we can efficiently produce diagnostic information about your pet's condition and provide immediate treatment options.

 In-House Vet Lab & Veterinary Pharmacy in Little Rock